Moosieus/blog/content/wordpress.md

 - Eschew React.
 A CMS should be concerned with rendering HTML pages, and not get bogged down in complex re-rendering logic.

 ## Conclusion
-I honestly don't know how on point I am about all this...
+I honestly don't know how on point I am about all this.
 These were really just invasive thoughts I needed to put to page and out of my head.
+Pursant to that, I'd like to add a few closing remarks at peril of derailing discussion:

-I'm personally not a fan of PHP, and I consider "modern PHP" to have few redeeming qualities, having used it in anger.
-What I've said positive here is about all the positive things I have to say.
+- I'm personally not a fan of PHP, and I consider "modern PHP" to have few redeeming qualities, having used it in anger.
+What I've said positive here are about all the positive things I have to say.

-There's some contention between the concerns of building a website and a webapp, I suppose.
+- There's some contention between the concerns of building a website and a webapp, I suppose.
 Websites almost inevitably need some form of interactivity, but the majority of 'content' shouldn't get caught up in that.